sebastianchristopher/Java8OCANotes/README.md

 | float, double          | 0.0 (in the type's bit length |
 | char                   | '\u0000' (NUL) *not on exam   |
 | All object references  | null                          |
+* the default value of char is an empty char; its ASCII value is 0 - if cast to int or used in an operation its value is 0
 ### Variable scope
 * local variables are in scope from declaration to the end of the block
 * in the following example, `int i` is in scope from its declaration to the end of the method